loadtheaccumulator/glusto/docs/userguide/install.rst

 Cloning the Glusto Github Repo
 ==============================

-On the system where Glusto is to be installed, change directory and clone the repo...
+On the system where Glusto is to be installed, clone the repo...
 	::

 		# git clone https://github.com/loadtheaccumulator/glusto.git